-And then analyze the syntax, the language and page layout and you can start to see the trends about what type of content resonates best in your community.
+And then analyze the syntax, the language and the page layout, and you can start to see the trends about what type of content resonates best in your community.

-29:16 – In terms of just how important to technical aspects of SEO are versus just having great content, Lee says it’s a question of competiveness.
+29:16 – In terms of just how important to technical aspects of SEO are versus just having great content marketing, Lee says it’s a question of competitiveness.
 In moderately competitive scenarios, having great content alone may be enough.

 So it’s important to develop enough channels of distribution so that when you publish your content, people know about it.
 And that’s achieved through RSS, email, blogs, status updates and other social media.

 30:18 – “Having great content is important but if people don’t know about it, they’ll never link to it,” says Lee.

 “Links and content are the ying and yang of an effective SEO program.”

 When you get into a competitive category that is where fine-tuning the technical aspects of SEO, like title tags, Meta data, page load speed, HTML, and template optimization become most important.

 Just like a swimmer shaves their bodies to be just a smidge faster, in the ultra-competitive categories of SEO, these factors become increasingly important.

 Follow Up Question: Is there any research to support that the less the total sales volume of a given product or category, the less competitive a search category is, or is competitiveness driven by other factors?

 I wonder of niche B2B SEO plays are less competitive.
 But I also wonder, if it’s so uncompetitive, is it really worthwhile?